billionsjoel/billionsjoel/README.md

 ## Hello, My Lord.
 May I? 👋

-- 🙇 Before you is a homosapien in a relentless persuit for developing amazing software.
+- 🙇 Before you is a homosapien in a relentless persuit for developing amazing software

 - 👩‍💻 Pronouns: "He or Him".